LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220312.md

 **CheaterCodes**: Oh damn, why is it using the wrong microphone?
 There we go, now it's back to the right microphone.

 **OroArmor**: Sounds so much better.

+RTTV: "what is planned for qsl other than more callbacks?",

+RTTV: "will quilt have direct installation to multimc like fabric and forge or will it have to resort to vivecraft like installation setups?",

+RTTV: "will chasm recreate the feature set of Fabric-ASM and other non vanilla fabric mod (like mixin) bytecode editing tools?",

+nnsouth: "What promised features will be missing from the tooling on the beta release?",

+nnem: "Will we ever be able to use QM without using the ugly-looking layered mappings thing? :P",

+RTTV: "anything quilt has done to make it possible for forge mods to be loaded?",

+Octal: "will Quilt's mapping system allow foe layered mappings as well?",

+RTTV: "what code from fabric still exists on quilt?",